DiazSebastianAlejandro/geo/README.md

 # GEO Base Project

 This project sets up a GEO environment using Docker, PHP 8.3, Apache, and MySQL.
-It includes Symfony's `EventDispatcher` library for event handling.

 ## Prerequisites